 Equipment and Tools:

 The entire film must be created using AI-generative tools.
 Computer editing software is allowed for post-production.
 Narrations and dialogue preferred to be AI-generated from scripts generated by AI.
-The use of images or videos from CAD or 3D modeling software is not permitted.
+The use of images or videos from CAD or 3D modeling software is generally not considered to be AI generated.
 Most of visual and audio elements must align with the film’s AI-generated origin, ensuring the work remains a true showcase of AI capabilities.

 Awards